VladimirKalachikhin/Galadriel-cache/README.md

 Job files, created by [GaladrielMap](https://github.com/VladimirKalachikhin/Galadriel-map/tree/master), saved in `loaderjobs/oldjobs`

 ## clearCache
 Use in cli _clearCache.php mapname_ to *mapname* or _clearCache.php_ to all maps to remove from cache unwanted files, listed in $trash.
 This is may be a blanck tiles or .tne files from SAS.Planet
+Use in cli _clearCache.php mapname fresh_ to *mapname* or _clearCache.php fresh_ to all maps to remove from cache expired tiles.

 ## Support
 You can get support for GaladrielMap and GaladrielCahe for a beer via PayPal at [galadrielmap@gmail.com](mailto:galadrielmap@gmail.com)